simplymichael/smart-form-validator/README.md

 ```

 **Note:** We can create custom rules and write custom validators that check for and enforce these rule.
+See the the section on [Customizing Smart Form Validator](#customizing-smart-form-validator).

 ### Validators
 Validators are rule enforcers.